VedranBiH/aws-lambda-zombie-workshop/README.md

 1\.
 Navigate to the API Gateway service.
 You can search for it on the main console homepage or type in the service name to quickly access the service (as shown below)
 ![API Gateway in Management Console](/Images/Typing-Step1.png)

 2\.
 On the APIs listing screen in API Gateway, click into your Zombie chat API.
-It should be prefixed with the name of your CloudFormation stack that launched it.
-By default this should be "zombiestack-".
+It should be prefixed with the name of your Team CloudFormation stack name.
 Select the Zombie Workshop API Gateway.

 3\.
 Click the **GET** method of your /zombie/talkers resource located at **/zombie/talkers/GET**.
 You can do this by clicking the "GET" method under the /zombie/talkers resource.
 The GET method is highlighted in blue in the image below.
 Click there.
 ![GET Method](/Images/Typing-Step3.png)